Interface solutions for the pool, spa, and whirlpool industry.

 Counter-current systems, swim-jet controls, underwater lighting, and in-pool activation points must operate fully submerged in chemically treated water.
 This is the most demanding application for any control interface.

-Conventional switches rely on shaft seals and O-rings that degrade from chemical exposure and thermal cycling, creating a failure mode that worsens over time.
+Conventional switches rely on shaft seals and O-rings that degrade from chemical exposure and thermal cycling.
 There is no maintenance access underwater.

 Water features, fountains, and interactive play.